ma-serra/OpenContracts/docs/architecture/llms/README.md

 # document_obj = Document.objects.get(id=123) # Example document

 # Document agent with default framework (LlamaIndex)
-# The '''corpus''' parameter is optional - can be None for standalone documents
+# The `corpus` parameter is optional - can be None for standalone documents
 agent = await agents.for_document(document=123, corpus=1) # Use actual document/corpus IDs or objects

 # Document agent for standalone document (not in any corpus)